jrizz922/markdown-tools/README.md

 # markdown-tools

 This script is used to remove images and hyperlinks from markdown files in a specified directory.
-It uses regular expressions to find and remove the images and hyperlinks.
+It uses regular expressions to find and remove the images and hyperlinks. rm_mdimages.py and rm_mdlinks.py are just the functions broken out.

 The directory can be provided as a command-line argument or input by the user when the script is run.